mhouppin/vault/README.md

   * src, the directory containing all the source code + a Makefile that can be used to compile Vault on Unix-like systems (or Windows if you installed MinGW).
 Note that Git LFS is needed for downloading the network from CLI.
+  * utils/build.sh, a script that facilitates compilation and network updates.
+    This is the easiest way to get fast PGO builds for now.

 ## UCI Parameters

 Vault supports for now all these UCI options:

   * #### EvalFile
-    Indicates the path of the neural network to use (defaults to <empty>, which falls back on using the HCE).
+    Indicates the path of the neural network to use (defaults to `<empty>`, which falls back on using the HCE).

   * #### Threads